We ♥︎ honesty! We may earn a commission through affiliate links on this page at no extra cost to you.

 So with all these harmful side effects, why do companies use lead to begin with??

 It’s all in the name of beauty.

 Tableware manufacturers use lead for glazes and decorations to improve their product’s appearance.

 When lead is used in a glaze, the finish is smooth and glasslike.
 Using lead also creates brighter, more vibrant colors for decorative patterns.
-The combination of brighter colors and transparent glaze makes dishes more visually appealing.
+The combination of brighter colors and the transparent glaze makes dishes more visually appealing.

 If you’re reading this today, I’m guessing you feel the same way I do and care FAR more about health and safety than if my eating utensils are “pretty.”

 So let’s look at how you can determine if your dishes contain lead and how to spot it as you shop.